ywchae1209/DBMS_CDC/formatPG11.md

       description: Identifies the message as a termination.
     - field: 1_2_Int32(4)
       description: Length of message contents in bytes, including self.
+- name: String
+  blocks:
+  - type: header
+    fields:
+    - field: 1_1_user
+      description: The database user name to connect as.
+Required; there is no default.
+    - field: 1_2_database
+      description: The database to connect to.
+Defaults to the user name.
+    - field: 1_3_options
+      description: Command-line arguments for the backend.
+(This is deprecated in favor of setting individual run-time parameters.)
+Spaces within this string are considered to separate arguments, unless escaped with a backslash (\);
+        write \\ to represent a literal backslash.
+    - field: 1_4_replication
+      description: Used to connect in streaming replication mode, where a small set of replication commands can be issued instead of SQL statements.
+Value can be true, false, or database, and the default is false.
+See Section 53.4 for details.

 ```
+--- end ---